yehaozz/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+1. Gesture - an alarm that needs users to make gestures followed by random instructions to turn off, so that it makes sure users wake up

+2.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these designs to prototype.\*\*\***